jackfrost00911/cardsnark/readme.md

-# Finance Comparison Website - CardSnark
+# CardSnark

 A professional credit card comparison website built with HTML, CSS, and JavaScript.
-Optimized for SEO and affiliate marketing.
+Optimized for SEO and affiliate marketing.Humorous and sarcastic undertones to carve out its own special place.

 ## Features